Student Attendance and Reasonable Dilligence

 - Register with the Teaching Support Office at the start of the autumn and the spring term.
 There will be a tight deadline for doing so.
 This will be specified at the Office and it will be only a few days after the first day of term.

 The School has mechanisms in place to monitor your attendance.
 This includes taking registers of attendance at advisorial sessions, meetings with your project supervisor, and certain modules.
-As part of this, we will also monitor your attendance at 10 contact points over the academic year, as part of the University's obligations to monitor the attendance of non-EEA students in accordance with the Points-Based System.
+As part of this, we will also monitor your attendance at various points over the academic year, as part of the University's code of practice and obligations to monitor the attendance of non-EEA students in accordance with the Points-Based System.

 If you do not show reasonable diligence as outlined in the Code of Practice, we will initiate the procedures set out in the Code of Practice, which might result in your being required to withdraw from your programme.
 For this reason, please: